Liquid net worth matters.

 Final Thoughts

-Using liquid net worth by refining your assets for liquidation gives you a more realistic picture.
+Using your liquid net worth by refining your assets for liquidation gives you a more realistic picture.
 Tracking liquid net worth helps you to understand your ability to deal with a crisis or an unexpected opportunity.
 When facing an immediate need for cash, you don’t want to withdraw retirement funds designed for your financial future.